wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 This allows you to, for example:

-- Create `TypedDict` or `Protocol` classes for typing (if these aren’t supported in the current version)
+- Create `Self`, `NotRequired` or other types/options for typing (if these aren’t supported in the current version)
 - Do some unfortunate workaround for typing in older language versions
-- Import things from typing that don’t exist in older versions of Python like `Literal`
+- Import things from typing that don’t exist in older versions of Python like `StringLiteral`
 - Import things that either aren’t needed or could create problems if imported at runtime (e.g. avoid circular import errors).